-As in previous reporting periods, English was the most frequently reported preferred language in 2005-06.
+As in previous reporting periods, English was the most frequently reported preferred language in 2006-07.
 English was reported in 95% of treatment episodes as the preferred language of the client.
-Of closed treatment episodes, 2% of episodes involved clients with an Australian Indigenous language as their preferred language.
-Other preferred languages were relatively uncommon, with each accounting for less than 1% of treatment episodes.
+Other preferred languages were relatively uncommon, with the second most preferred language being Australian Indigenous languages (2%).